Analysis

 Link Complements

-Regina can do a lot more with 3-manifold triangulations than with knots and links directly.
-If you want access to these more powerful 3-manifold tools, you can build a triangulation of the link complement.
+Regina includes many tools for working with 3-manifold triangulations, as well as working directly with knots and links.
+If you want access to these 3-manifold tools, you can build a triangulation of the link complement.

-The result will be an ideal 3-manifold triangulation, describing the complement of your link in the 3-sphere.
+• If you have a classical link diagram, then Regina will build an ideal 3-manifold triangulation representing the complement of your link in the 3-sphere.

 There are two ways you can build a link complement:

-• If you select Knot / LinkComplement from the menu, or press the Complement toolbar button (circled below), Regina will use its own implementation to create a native Regina triangulation of the complement.
+• If you select Knot / LinkComplement from the menu or press the corresponding toolbar button (the first button circled above), then Regina will use its own implementation to create a native Regina triangulation of the complement.
 The triangulation will have access to the full suite of Regina's tools for triangulations, but the meridian and longitude curves from the diagram will be forgotten.

 Regardless of which method you use, the new triangulation will be inserted immediately beneath your link in the packet tree.